scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 Kalman Filter and State Estimation
 ----------------------------------

-It was back in 1960 the R. E. Kalman introduced the his filter [Brown2012]_.
+It was back in 1960 that R. E. Kalman introduced his filter [Brown2012]_.
 It immediately became popular in guidance, navigation, and control applications.
 The Kalman filter is an optimal, in the minimum mean-squared error sense, as means to estimate the *state* of a dynamical system [Simon2006]_.
-By state we mean a vector of variables that adequately describe the dynamical behavior of a system over time.
-For the GPS problem a simplifying assumption, regarding the state model, is to assume that the User has approximately constant velocity, so a position-velocity (PV) only state model is adequate.
+By state we mean a vector of variables that adequately describes the dynamical behavior of a system over time.
+For the GPS problem a simplifying assumption regarding the state model is to assume that the User has approximately constant velocity, so a position-velocity (PV) only state model is adequate.
 The Kalman filter is recursive, meaning that the estimate of the state is refined with each new input measurement and without the need to store all of the past measurements.